uncleejay/api-automation-python/README.md

-# API QA Automation with Python
+# API Automation with Python

 Hey there! 👋